suggestionsbot/suggestions-docs/docs/docs/commands.md

 ### Config Command
 ```
-,config
+,config [setting] [value]
 ```
-View a text-based version of the bot configuration for the guild.
+View and update various configuration settings of the bot.
+You can check a specific setting by doing `,config [setting]` and update a specific setting by doing `,config [setting] [value]`.

+*This will eventually replace the other configuration commands listed below:*
+- `role`
+- `roles`
+- `setchannel`
+- `setlogs`
+- `setstaffchannel`
+- `setprefix`
+- `setresponses`
+- `setvotes`

-Aliases: `conf, viewconf, viewconfig, settings`
+Aliases: `conf, settings`

 ### Channel Command
 ```
 ,channel
 ```
 This command sends a message of the current suggestions channel.
-If not suggestions channel is set, it will error letting you know.
+If no suggestions channel is set, it will display an error letting you know.

 ### Help Command
 ```